Togohogo1-Archive/joshgone-music/README.md

 - [ ] Soundcloud playlists
 - [ ] Better reloading and unloading

-## Eventually in a future version

-- [ ] Add slash commands functionality

 ## VLC features that may not be implemented

 - Stop after some track